-The Plow San Francisco
+Review of Plow San Francisco

-I visited San Francisco in what turned out to be a food mega adventure.
+I visited San Francisco in what turned out to be a food mega-adventure.

 The homemade sausages were to absolutely die for.
 They were very well seasoned with fennel seeds and a touch of thyme and nutmeg.

 I have no idea how they made their potatoes.
 They were almost half-skinned and then deep-fried which made the almost-attached skins super crispy.
-This was seasoned with rosemary, salt and pepper.
+This was seasoned with rosemary, salt, and pepper.

-My mind was blown, however by the lemon/ricotta pancakes.
+My mind was blown, however by the lemon ricotta pancakes.
 I want to eat those EVERY DAY for the rest of my life.
 I wish I could bribe someone to get me the recipe for them.
-I have tried different version of recipes offered online, none came close to the ones these guys offered.
+I have tried different version of recipes offered online, but none came close to the ones these guys offered.
 They just melted in your mouth and did not need any butter or syrup.